Skip to Content

 • Wholesalers typically pay manufacturers the WAC price to acquire the drugs and later sell the drugs to pharmacies at market prices (often less than WAC).

 • Manufacturers may provide publishers of prescription drug pricing with a suggested average wholesale price (AWP) value.
-Where manufacturers do not provide AWP guidance, the value is typically set as WAC + 20% by data publishers (see footnote 1).
+Where manufacturers do not provide a suggested AWP, the value is typically set as WAC + 20% by data publishers (see footnote 1).

-• Manufacturers do not receive revenue based on the AWP; instead, AWP values represent the price that the manufacturer suggests that wholesalers charge when selling the manufacturer’s drug to the wholesaler’s customers.
+• Manufacturers do not receive revenue based on the AWP; instead AWP values represent the price that the manufacturer suggests that wholesalers charge when selling the manufacturer’s drug to the wholesaler’s customers (e.g. pharmacies).
 In practice, wholesalers sell most drugs to pharmacies at or below the value of WAC.

-• The value of average wholesale price (AWP) is more directly related to the cost of generic drugs than is the cost to pharmacies to purchase the drugs.
-While generic drugs showed a general decrease in WAC during the year, the AWP values remained largely static resulting in only marginal decreases in amounts paid by payers and consumers for generic products when compared to the reduction in cost for these drugs realized by pharmacies.
+• Generic drugs showed a general decrease in WAC during the year; however, AWP values remained largely static, resulting in only marginal decreases in the costs of generic drugs paid by payers (insurance companies and consumers) when compared to the reduction in the cost for generic drugs realized by pharmacies.

-• The top 10 most costly drug families (groups of drugs that share a unique generic drug description (non-trade name) and drug form) reported in Maine for 2022 remain the same as reported in 2021.
-These drugs are commonly prescribed for indications including rheumatoid arthritis, Crohn disease, blood clots, diabetes, multiple myeloma, cystic fibrosis, and opioid use disorder.
+• Nine of the top 10 most costly drug families (groups of drugs that share a unique generic drug description (non-trade name) and drug form) reported in Maine for 2023 remain the same as reported for 2022.
+These drugs are commonly prescribed for indications including rheumatoid arthritis, Crohn disease, blood clots, diabetes, multiple myeloma, and cystic fibrosis.

-• Eight of the top 10 drug families that were most utilized and having the highest year over year cost increase remain the same as reported in 2021.
+• The top 10 drug families that were most utilized remain the same as reported for 2022.
 These drugs are commonly prescribed for indications including high cholesterol, hypothyroidism, high blood pressure, asthma, depression, heartburn, and epilepsy.

 Abbreviations